How to install global NPM packages locally

 However, recent developments on MetaMask are inching closer and closer towards a sane way to pay with Ether & Tokens (almost PayPal-like).
 Seamless integration is a matter of months, if not weeks, so it's definitely a reason to stay positive.Technological Partnerships

 As mentioned above, promoting seamless token transactions right from the browser is not only beneficial to our Cloud Token, it's beneficial to the entire Ethereum community.
-In fact I would go so far and say that MetaMask has the potential to lead to mass adoption of the Ethereum blockchain.

 The priority here is contributing directly to MetaMask, as well building integrations/plugins for the extension.Bridging the gap